 The tower was reconstructed in the Qing dynasty during 1785-87 but not respecting the design rules of the Ming dynasty.
 Today’s tower is a more recent reconstruction closer to the original.

 Topographically the tower has a good elevation offering a great view of a large part of the entire Shisanling valley.

 The tomb mound, or Bao Cheng in Pinyin, is almost circular and surrounded by a crenellated wall.
-Compared to most other Ming tombs the earth filling, which protects the underground tomb, is higher and thicker.
+Compared to all previous Ming tombs the earth filling, which protects the underground tomb, is higher and thicker.

-Another nickname is “yard of the dumb”; allegedly only the dumbest of all the workers were used for the construction of the final parts of the tomb entrance so that they would be too stupid to remember and reveal the secrets.
+Another nickname is “yard of the dumb”; allegedly only the dumbest of all the workers were used for the construction of the final parts of the tomb entrance and they would be too stupid to remember and reveal the secrets.

-The courtyard is also called the “Crescent City”.
+The courtyard is also more officially called the “Crescent City”.
 This stems from the shape of its two curved walls; seen from above they appear to form a crescent shape.